Function model

 In systems engineering, software engineering, and computer science, a function model or functional model is a structured representation of the functions (activities, actions, processes, operations) within the modeled system or subject area.

 Example of a function model of the process of "Maintain Reparable Spares" in IDEF0 notation.

-A function model, similar with the activity model or process model, is a graphical representation of an enterprise's function within a defined scope.
+A function model, similar to the activity model or process model, is a graphical representation of an enterprise's function within a defined scope.
 The purposes of the function model are to describe the functions and processes, assist with discovery of information needs, help identify opportunities, and establish a basis for determining product and service costs.